JWock82/Pynite/README.md

 * Phaenotyp (https://github.com/bewegende-Architektur/Phaenotyp) (https://youtu.be/shloSw9HjVI)

 # What's New?
+v0.0.75
+* Bug fix & improvements for PDF printing capabilities.
+Methods used to print PDF's had fallen behind updates to the rest of the program.
+It should be fixed now.
+The way PDF's are printed has changed slightly.
+Examples have been updated to demonstrate this and the documentation on readthedocs has been updated as well: (https://pynite.readthedocs.io/en/latest/reporting.html).

 v0.0.74
 * Bug fix for rectangular meshes with very close control points.
 The program now checks for mesh control points that are for all practical purposes the same and eliminates the duplicates.